2026 TV Collection

 Star Trek: Strange New Worlds Season 4

-Summer 2026Paramount+10 episodesNot the final voyage after all — a 6-episode Season 5 (the true series finale) is expected in 2027.
-Anson Mount's Captain Pike has been the anchor modern Trek needed, and the show's willingness to experiment with genres makes every season feel fresh.
+Paramount+Sci-Fi10 episodesThe penultimate season — a 6-episode Season 5 (the true series finale) is expected in 2027.
+Anson Mount's Captain Pike remains the anchor modern Trek needed.
 Streaming on Paramount+.

 Make Your Own 2026 TV Tier List